Click to view the 2018-2019 Quarter Honor Rolls for grades 7-8.

 Students with a cumulative average of 3.50 or higher are invited to apply to the National Honor Society after the second semester of their sophomore or junior year.
 Applications are reviewed by the faculty, and admission is based on character, leadership, scholarship, and service.
 Students must adhere to the by-laws in order to remain a member in good standing.

-Underclassman First Honor and Honorable Mention certificates are awarded to those students who have earned recognition for their outstanding achievements in academics and extracurricular activities.
-Awards are distributed at the end of the school year by the teacher and/or moderator.
+First Honor, Honorable Mention, Most Improved, and Light of Christ award certificates are given to those students who have earned recognition for their outstanding achievements in academics, extracurricular activities, and sports.
+Awards are announced during an Honors Assembly held at the end of the school year.

 Honor For Excellence Awards